bunkercoin/bunkercoin/doc/fee-recommendation.md

       release, once enough miners and relay nodes have adopted newly introduced relay dust limits touched upon below.

-Note: In the past, Dogecoin has enforced a rounding function in the fee
+Note: In the past, Bunkercoin has enforced a rounding function in the fee
       mechanism.
 As of version 1.14.5, this is no longer the case, and fees are calculated over the exact size of a transaction.
-For example, a 192 byte transaction only has to pay `0.01 / 1000 * 192 = 0.00192` DOGE fee.
+For example, a 192 byte transaction only has to pay `0.01 / 1000 * 192 = 0.00192` BKC fee.

 ## Miner default inclusion policies

-The default values for miners to include a transaction in a block has been set to exactly the recommended fee of **0.01 DOGE/kB.** Dust limits are defined by the miner's mempool policy, see below.
+The default values for miners to include a transaction in a block has been set to exactly the recommended fee of **0.01 BKC/kB.** Dust limits are defined by the miner's mempool policy, see below.

 ## Relay and mempool policies